spencerc99/spencerc99.github.io/content/posts/spiraling/index.md

 ## moving in 2023
 Dear 2023 Spencer,

 This year is a strange one to reflect on.
-Your "unemployed" journey started almost exactly at the start of this year, which means, this reflection is really a reflection of this new chapter of your life, being suddenly jolted from your old job into the independent researcher/artist/designer life that you yearned to try for so long.
+Your "unemployed" journey started almost exactly at the start of this year, which means, this reflection is really a reflection of this new chapter of your life, jolted from your corporate job into the independent researcher/artist/designer life that you yearned to try for so long.

 To be honest, you're scared of writing this letter.
 You've been in conflict over the past few months over how much you've really done this year.
 I think you're still struggling to value your self-worth in the absence of some prestigious and income-stabilizing job.
 You preemptively worry about what other people will think, even if you know that what you get to say now sounds way truer (and likely cooler) than your prior struggle of explaining your day job and side projects separately.
 You judge yourself more than ever—your time being solely your time, with only yourself to blame and suffer from your actions.
 You compare yourself to people with day jobs and try to extrapolate a linearly increasing rate of output given your full devotion.
 You compare yourself to people who have embraced the independent journey for a long time and berate yourself for not having more things figured out by now.
 You tell yourself that everyone's just making it up as they go, but it doesn't comfort you.
 You still yearn to make faster, go further, manifest larger.